 If your rewards are not greater than the transaction fee, it is not worth it to put the charge on your card.
-For example, if your credit card gives you 1 percent cash back on purchases, but the transaction fee is 2 percent, you’ll come out with a loss.
+For example, if your credit card gives you 1% cash back on purchases, but the transaction fee is 2%, you’ll come out with a loss.

 If you have a rewards card where the rewards outweigh any transaction fees, but you won’t be able to pay for the charge in full, consider charging only the down payment or a portion of the down payment to a credit card.
-This way, you’ll still get rewards points or cash back without having to worry about paying high-interest rates on your unpaid credit card balance.
+This way, you’ll still get rewards points or cash back without having to worry about paying high interest rates on your unpaid credit card balance.

 Who Shouldn’t Purchase a Car With a Credit Card?

 You might be tempted to purchase a car with a credit card if you can’t qualify for a traditional auto loan, but this could leave you with a substantial amount of debt if you can’t pay the credit card balance off quickly.
 Credit card interest rates tend to be substantial — 12% to 24% APR — which could leave you with thousands of dollars in interest to pay.

 A better option is to take advantage of the special financing deals often offered by car manufacturers, which can include a multi-year, zero-percent interest offer.

 Which Credit Card Should You Use?

 If you’ve weighed the pros and cons of “can you buy a car with a credit card” and the decision to do it still works for you, some credit cards are better candidates than others.